Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization

 \section{Introduction}

-Spoken language understanding (SLU) \cite{young2013pomdp} plays an important role in task-oriented dialog systems.
-It consists of two typical subtasks, including intent detection and slot filling \cite{tur2011spoken}.
-One example is shown in Figure~\ref{fig:example}, where the input is the utterance ``\textit{watch action movie} ?''.
-The outputs consist of an overall intent class label (i.e., \texttt{WatchMovie}) and a slot label sequence (i.e., \texttt{O}, \texttt{O}, \texttt{O}, \texttt{O}, \texttt{B-movie-type}, \texttt{I-movie-type}).
+Spoken language understanding (SLU) \citep{young2013pomdp} plays an important role in task-oriented dialog systems.
+It consists of two typical subtasks, including intent detection and slot filling \citep{tur2011spoken}.
+For example in Figure~\ref{fig:slu}, given an input utterance ``\textit{I want to watch action movie}'', the outputs consist of an overall intent class label (i.e., \texttt{WatchMovie}) and a slot label sequence (i.e., \texttt{O}, \texttt{O}, \texttt{O}, \texttt{O}, \texttt{B-movie-type}, \texttt{I-movie-type}).
 In particular, the former is a classification task, and the latter can be addressed using sequence labeling.
-Since slots highly depend on the intent information, dominant SLU systems in the literature \citep{goo-etal-2018-slot,li-etal-2018-self,xia-etal-2018-zero,qin-etal-2019-stack,e-etal-2019-novel,liu2019cm} adopt joint models for the two tasks, we follow this line of work, by jointly solving intent detection and slot filling.
+Since slots highly depend on the intent information, dominant SLU systems in the literature \citep{goo-etal-2018-slot,li-etal-2018-self,xia-etal-2018-zero,qin-etal-2019-stack,e-etal-2019-novel,liu-etal-2019-cm} adopt joint models for the two tasks, we follow this line of work, by jointly solving intent detection and slot filling.

-Though achieving promising performance, existing work mainly focuses on the single-domain scenario, relying on a set of domain-specific training data, which is both financially costly and non-scalable.
-Ideally, when an SLU system meets a new domain with little labeled data, the model should be able to transfer the existing domain knowledge to a new domain effectively.
-To this end, some existing work has endeavored towards using resources from all domains to train a model \cite{hakkani2016multi,kim2017onenet}.
-In particular, as shown in Figure 2(a), \newcite{kim2017onenet} build a joint model by combining labeled data from each domain for jointly training intent detection and slot filling.

-Unfortunately, the method is \textit{domain-agnostic} and \textit{task-agnostic} in the sense that the same set of model parameters are used for jointly representing cross-domain and cross-task information.
-While this can be useful for feature integration, it does not offer fine-grained channels for learning domain and task-specific knowledge, which can be useful for improving model performances.
-Take the sentence ``\textit{watch action movie}'' in Figure~\ref{fig:example} for example, the shared and domain-specific knowledge on the words ``\textit{watch}'' and ``\textit{action movie}'' is subtle, because ``\textit{action movie}'' is domain-specific while ``\textit{watch}'' can be shared with other domains.
-Similarly, different tasks require different features.